Jorginho nominated for Ballon d'Or

 Chelsea's Jorginho, Paris St-Germain's Lionel Messi and and Bayern Munich's Robert Lewandowski are on the shortlist for the men's Ballon d'Or award.

-Messi was the 2019 winner of the award for a record sixth time.
+Messi was the 2019 winner for a record sixth time.

-The forward picked up a first major international title when he in helped Argentina win the 2021 Copa America.
+The forward picked up a first major international title when he helped Argentina win the 2021 Copa America.

 Italy midfielder Jorginho helped Chelsea win the Champions League last season before victory at Euro 2020 with his country in the summer.